 More experiences.
 Less stuff.
 That pretty much sums up the millennial mindset.
 Today, more young adults are choosing experiences over possessions…like travel over a new car; or concert tickets instead of designer shoes.

-Creating these brand experiences is simply smart business: According to data from the Event Marketing Institute, 72% of consumers say they view brands that provide quality experiences more positively, and nearly three-quarters said that when they can engage with a brand’s experience, they’re more likely to invest in its products or services.
+Creating these brand experiences is simply smart business.
+According to data from the Event Marketing Institute, 72% of consumers say they view brands that provide quality experiences more positively.
+Additionally, nearly 75% said that when they can engage with a brand’s experience, they’re more likely to invest in its products or services.

 When you consider that 49% of people create mobile video at branded events — 39% of which is shared on Twitter — it makes sense to incorporate subtle branding in a way that can be shared socially to drive recognition beyond the event or experience.